 Pedodontics, or Pediatric Dentistry, refers to a branch of dentistry that specializes in dental care for children under the age of 16.
 Pediatric dentists require an extra two to three years of dental training that prepare them in meeting the unique dental needs of infant children and adolescent dental care.
 This also includes those with special health care needs.

 Additionally, we focus on the importance of maintaining primary teeth (baby teeth) until they are lost.
 Primary teeth serve an important function, allowing children to learn to chew properly, develop proper speech patterns and save space for permanent teeth.
+A family dentist is always available during each dental visit at our Hyde Park pediatric dentistry office to work on achieving your child’s set of healthy teeth.

 The American Academy of Pediatric Dentistry (AAPD) recommends that parents take their child to the dentist sometime between the presence of the first tooth and their first birthday.
 Early mouth examinations aid in the detection early stages of tooth decay, allowing them to be treated immediately.